-- 1. "Atlantic Highlands District", which is now renamed "Victorian Hill Historic District".
+- 1. "Atlantic Highlands District", now renamed the "Victorian Hill Historic District".
 This district is located on land from Second to Hooper/Chapin Avenues, and from Ocean Boulevard to East Highland/East Mount Avenue. - 2.
 "Historic Business District".
 This district is located on First Avenue between Mount Avenue and Bay Avenue Ocean Boulevard.